 Rosie survived him by eight years, and also outlived three sons.
-She passed away in Bluffton Community Hospital at the age of 82 in May 1970.
+After a long illness, she passed away in Bluffton Community Hospital at the age of 82 in May 1970.
 They are buried together in Clymer Cemetery in Hancock County.
 The Findlay Republican Courier noted that she was survived by 13 grandchildren, 43 great-grandchildren and three great-great grandchildren. [link]

 Son Ervin Hartman (1901-1957) was born on Aug.
 8, 1900 (or 1901) in Wood County.
 He was a farmer and lived in Hancock County.
 At the age of 23, on Feb.
 4, 1925, he married 19-year-old Kathryn R. Buchanan ( ? -1956), of North Baltimore, Wood County, the daughter of Curtis and Ada (Copus) Buchanan.
-They had seven children -- Ruth Parlett, Esther Kaple, Eileen Hurlburt, Helen Skelly, Donna Finley, Curtis Hartman and Lynn Hartman.
+They had seven children -- Ruth Parlett, Esther Kaple, Eileen Hurlburt Breidenbach, Helen Skelly, Donna Finley, Curtis Hartman and Lynn Hartman.
 They were members of the Mount Cory Evangelical United Brethren Church.
 Ervin worked for Baldwin-Lima-Hamilton in Lima.
-Kathryn passed away in 1956.
+Kathryn became seriously ill in early January and, five weeks later, passed away on Feb.
+16, 1956.
+Rev. Earl Leist led the funeral, held at Mt.
+Cory Evangelical United Brethren Church.
+Her obituary was published in the Lima News.
 Tragedy rocked the family on Dec.
-9, 1957, when Ervin was killed when "his auto collided with a truck-trailer," reported the Findlay (OH) Republican Courier.
+9, 1957, when Ervin was killed when his vehicle collided with a truck-trailer.
+Reported the News, he was driving southwest on Route 25, six miles south of Findlay, when his car rear-ended a semi-trailer truck carrying sulphuric acid.
+He was killed instantly.
+The News added that "The car was edged under the rear of the truck, and a wrecker crew worked a half hour before separating the vehicles."
 He was survived by 14 grandchildren.
 His remains were laid to rest in the Clymer Cemetery.

 Son Arthur Hartman (1904- ? ) was born in about 1904.
 He resided in Detroit in 1951.